nutta-git/bash-completion/README.md

 Please review my patches, **https://github.com/nutta-git/bash-completion-for-doas/blob/master/completions/doas**

-before using this code base, I only replaced the word sudo with doas.
+before using this code base.
+I only replaced the word sudo with doas.
 I don't know the security implications of this procedure.
 With that being said,
 ## Use this source code at your own risk!

 **https://github.com/nutta-git/bash-completion-for-doas/blob/master/completions/doas**